mineiros-io/terraform-aws-iam-user/README.md

 # terraform-aws-iam-user

-A [Terraform](https://www.terraform.io) module for deploying and managing [IAM Users][IAM-User-Docs] on [Amazon Web Services][AWS].
+A [Terraform](https://www.terraform.io) base module for deploying and managing [IAM Users][IAM-User-Docs] on [Amazon Web Services][AWS].

+***This module supports Terraform v0.13 as well as v0.12.20 and above and is compatible with the terraform AWS provider v3 as well as v2.0 and above.***

 - [Module Features](#module-features)
 - [Getting Started](#getting-started)